 It is safe to give your public address to anyone, even printing it on your business cards and advertising it on your website.
 Please note, if you publish your blockchain public address, people will now be able to associate your name or your company name with your blockchain public address.

 Now, let’s compare the blockchain public address with email even further.
 To read the received emails, forward them, or print them you need your username and password.
 And no-one else has this, you keep these two pieces of information secret.
 In the "world of blockchain," this "secret" is called the blockchain private key.
 Anyone who knows your blockchain private key can access your "blockchain account" and cause you harm by manipulating your assets stored in that account - or stealing them.
 That is why we cannot emphasize enough - take precautions guarding it as you do with your bank's credentials and email password!

 So, you only need to understand two things:

 Your blockchain address (public, you can share it)

 Your blockchain key (private, it’s yours only)

 The blockchain keys are stored in different ways.
-The default key storage on the CargoX Platform is the keystore file.
+The default key storage on the CargoX Platform is the blockchain key file (keystore).
 But a much better way is to have your key stored in a wallet.
 A wallet is a hardware device (but it can also be a software application) that stores your private key and allows interactions with the network in a very secure way that prevents anyone stealing the key from it.
-A wallet can actually several private keys belonging to you, allowing you to control several public blockchain addresses.
+A wallet can actually store several private keys belonging to you, allowing you to control several public blockchain addresses.